apache/beam/devtools/JenkinsOnDocker/README.md

 *INFO: Changing admin credentials is advised.*

-You can utilize scripts in this folder to build Docker container with Jenkins, pre-installed plugin and some basic configuration.
+You can utilize scripts in this folder to build Docker container with Jenkins, pre-installed plugins and some basic configuration.

 ```bash
 docker build -t beamjenkins .
 docker run -p 127.0.0.1:8080:8080 beamjenkins:latest
 ```
 * plugins.txt -- Pre-assembled list of plugins that are available on Apache Jenkins.
-This list does not contain versions and migt not have all the plugins available.
+This list does not contain versions and might not have all the plugins available.
 If you find some plugin missing, or having and incorrect version, you can check
   [infra wiki list](https://cwiki.apache.org/confluence/display/INFRA/Jenkins+Plugin+Upgrades)
   for plugin updates history.
 Feel free to update this list with added/removed plugins.